CrazyDussa/BoomBikes/README.md

-# Project Name
+# Boom Bikes Linear Regression Assignment
-> Outline a brief description of your project.
+> This project focuses on explaining the target feature using optimal number of input features with Linear Regression Algorithm.

 ## Table of Contents